 Yes!
 It is extremely important that you continue visiting your dentist while receiving orthodontic treatment, as food or other debris may become caught in places that your toothbrush cannot reach.
 Your dentist will help to keep your teeth lean, working with your orthodontist to help you avoid cavities, gum disease, and other problems and keep your smile healthy while wearing braces.

 How do I schedule my next appointment?

-Call Ortman Family Dentistry at 765-447-0322!
+Call or text Ortman Family Dentistry at 765-447-0322!
 Our team will be happy to help you set up your next dental appointment.
 If you are new to our office, just let us know, and we will provide all the information you need for your first meeting with your dentist.